Frequently Asked Questions

 Congress established the Private Securities Litigation Reform Act ("PSLRA") in 1995 to provide guidelines as to the way the securities litigation is managed.
 The PSLRA requires the court to appoint a "lead plaintiff" based, among other things, upon the amount of financial loss incurred as a result of purchasing the security.
 The court will appoint the person or entity who makes a motion with the court within the specified time (60 days from the date of the first notice of class action) and who have the largest financial loss to be lead plaintiff, and the law firm representing them is appointed lead counsel.
 The lead plaintiff and lead counsel will represent the interests of the entire class and have an obligation to the class to obtain the best results possible.
 The lead plaintiff works directly with the lead counsel during the prosecution of the case.

 Should I apply to become a lead plaintiff?

-You should most definitely consider this option.
+If you have incurred a substantial loss as a result of purchasing the security, acting as a lead plaintiff is a way that you can assist in recovering your losses.
 Being a lead plaintiff means that you have an active part in the litigation of the case and represent the shareholders in the class.
-You will be in a position to participate in making critical decisions regarding the litigation, including whether to settle the action and at what amount, and the formula to be used in determining attorneys' fees.
-If you have incurred a substantial loss as a result of purchasing the security, then being lead plaintiff is a way that you can assist in recovering your losses.
+You will be in a position to participate in making critical decisions regarding the litigation, including whether to settle the action and at what amount, and the formula to be used in determining attorneys’ fees.

 When will this case be resolved?